RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 :-------------------------:|:-------------------------:
 ![alt text](./supplemental/pic2-top-small.png) |  ![alt text](./supplemental/pic1_side_small.png)

 The USB link is USB2.0 full speed composite device with 3x interfaces.
 One interface is for internal bridge register access supporting operational and configuration changes.
 The other two interfaces are for high and low throughput data paths.
 Each data path works with native USB 2.0 64 byte packets of data.
-The lower datarate interface is an interrupt interface capable of 64kB/s.
+The lower data rate interface is an interrupt interface capable of 64kB/s  (USB specification theoretical).
 This interface is polled by the USB host (workstation) every 1mS supporting deterministic latency.
 The second data interface is a BULK interface which can operate in excess of 650kB/s (5.2Mbit/s).
-This datarate is dependant on how much bandwidth is available on the USB bus per USB 2.0 BULK interface protocol.
+This data rate is dependent on how much bandwidth is available on the USB bus per USB 2.0 BULK interface protocol.
 A BULK interface utilizes as much free bandwidth in each USB frame as possible to transfer data.
+Both of these throughput numbers are also dependent on how much traffic is being transmitted through each interface.

 <u>Interface Summary</u>:
 -	Interface 0: Bridge register access